andregebel/AzureLocalHOLs/lab-guides/01-AzureLocalCloudDeployment/readme.md

 * about: https://learn.microsoft.com/en-in/azure/azure-local/manage/use-environment-checker?tabs=connectivity

-Since we already have credentials and TrustedHosts configured in Powershel from Task01, we can run following code
+Since we already have credentials and TrustedHosts configured in Powershel from Task01, we can run the following code

 > for some reason I was not able to run it using sessions as it complained about not being able to create PSDrive